mathiasbynens/dotfiles/README.md

 GIT_COMMITTER_EMAIL="$GIT_AUTHOR_EMAIL"
 git config --global user.email "$GIT_AUTHOR_EMAIL
 ```

+## Testing using `docker`
+A docker image can be created with the repository to be used for testing out the configuration.

+`make docker_build [BRANCH='branch']` to build an image.
+    Default `BRANCH=master`
+`make docker_test` to launch docker container to perform necessary tests
+`make docker_clean` to clean any unused images/containers

 ## Applications Bootstrapped
 * [fzf|https://github.com/junegunn/fzf] command-line fuzzy finder
 * [bat|https://github.com/sharkdp/bat] `cat` clone with syntax highlighting